carmenbianca/report-liferay/report.md

 be built from source.
 None of these things have been attempted because Liferay has its own FOSSology instance.

+Regarding Liferay's FOSSology instance: When I was given access to the instance, I was informed that it is not of production quality.
+It is hidden behind a VPN and does not receive active maintenance.

 #### Usage

 This section will be a little short, because a lot of the usage is already